adambard/learnxinyminutes-docs/julia.html.markdown

 # Users can define types
 # They are like records or structs in other languages.
-# New types are defined using the `type` keyword.
+# New types are defined using the `struct` keyword.

-# type Name
+# struct Name
 #   field::OptionalType
 #   ...
 # end
-type Tiger
+struct Tiger
     taillength::Float64
     coatcolor  # not including a type annotation is the same as `::Any` end